sgenya/aiocircuitbreaker/README.rst

 What does *failure* mean?
 =========================
 A *failure* is a raised exception, which was not caught during the function call.
 By default, the circuit breaker listens for all exceptions based on the class ``Exception``.
 That means, that all exceptions raised during the function call are considered as an "expected failure" and will increase the failure count.

 Get specific about the expected failure
 =======================================
 It is important, to be **as specific as possible**, when defining the expected exception.
 The main purpose of a circuit breaker is to protect your distributed system from a cascading failure.
 That means, you probably want to open the circuit breaker only, if the integration point on the other end is unavailable.
 So e.g. if there is an ``ConnectionError`` or a request ``Timeout``.

 If you are e.g. using the requests library (http://docs.python-requests.org/) for making HTTP calls, its ``RequestException`` class would be a great choice for the ``expected_exception`` parameter.

 All recognized exceptions will be re-raised anyway, but the goal is, to let the circuit breaker only recognize those exceptions which are related to the communication to your integration point.

-When it comes to monitoring (see Monitoring_), it may lead to falsy conclusions, if a circuit breaker opened, due to a local ``OSError`` or ``KeyError``, etc.

 Configuration